 Flowers are blooming and everybody has a lighter pep in their step.
 The baseball season is back in action.
 But even if you're not a baseball fan, there's so much more happening in Chicago if you plan on visiting in April.

 Be aware, however, this month is fickle when it comes to weather.
 There might be warm and sunny days, perfect for visiting one of Chicago's famous beaches and taking a walking Chinatown food tour.
 The temps could also drop, but April 2020 offers interesting indoor events such as International Tom Hanks Day and the Chicago Latino Film Festival.
 Snow is possible as well, so plan for everything and be ready for whatever the Windy City throws your way.

 Chicago Weather in April

 Compared to the winter season, April can be pleasant and the gray blanket that has been covering the city for months has nearly disappeared.
 You'll likely still need a jacket or a warm sweater, with the average high temperature being 57 degrees Fahrenheit (14 degrees Celsius) and the average low being 39 degrees Fahrenheit (4 degrees Celsius).
 On average, precipitation for the month is 3.5 inches, there are 13 hours of sunlight per day, and humidity is 64.9 percent.

 The wind picks up in Chicago in April and you can expect rain for about 10 to 12 days of the month.
 The temperature also drops when the sun sets, and it can be quite chilly outside.
 It's helpful to check the daily (and hourly) forecast while visiting the city because the weather can abruptly change.

 What to Pack

 April Events in Chicago

 The city starts to come alive in the spring.
 You'll see more people walking around neighborhood streets, shopping, visiting the Museum Campus, riding bikes along the shore, and checking out new seasonal menus at local restaurants.
-Annual events taking place in 2020 include a film festival, a food celebration, and a liquor showcase.
+In 2021, some annual events may be postponed, held virtually, or canceled, so be sure to check the organizer's official website for the latest details.